Aaron Sorkin: 2007–2015: Return to film and The Newsroom

 In 2015, Danny Boyle's biographical drama Steve Jobs was released.
 The screenplay by Sorkin was based on Walter Isaacson's biography of Steve Jobs, and starred Michael Fassbender as Jobs, Kate Winslet as Joanna Hoffman, Jeff Daniels as John Sculley, and Seth Rogen as Steve Wozniak.
 Sorkin expressed hesitation for tackling the film, saying "it was a little like writing about the Beatles—that there are so many people out there who know so much about him [Jobs] and who revere him that I just saw a minefield of disappointment. [...]
 Hopefully, when I'm done with my research, I'll be in the same ball park of knowledge about Steve Jobs".
 He won a Golden Globe Award for Best Screenplay, although some journalists were surprised that he did not receive an Academy Award nomination in the same category.

 2016–present: Film directing debut and Broadway work

+To Kill a Mockingbird

-In February 2016, it was announced that Sorkin would adapt Harper Lee's To Kill a Mockingbird for the stage, and work alongside Bartlett Sher.
+In February 2016, it was announced that Sorkin would adapt Harper Lee's To Kill a Mockingbird for the stage, reuniting with Jeff Daniels, who would portray Atticus Finch.
+This would be Sorkin's first collaboration with director Bartlett Sher.
 His Broadway adaptation opened on December 13, 2018, to positive reviews at the Shubert Theatre.
+The play received nine Tony Award nominations, although notably not for Best Play.
+Despite initial legal disputes with the Harper Lee estate and controversy regarding actions by producer Scott Rudin, the play was a financial success where it transferred to the West End and embarked on a national tour.
+The play returned to Broadway following the COVID-19 pandemic, with Daniels returning to the role.